-Overview At St George's, the Language A courses offered are English and Italian.
+At St George's, the Language A courses offered are English, Italian and French.
 Literature is a wide-ranging, stimulating and enjoyable course.
 Pupils will read a wide variety of texts and write essays and critical commentaries showing their analytical skills.
 Exploring ideas in class discussion and debate, as well as formal assessment activities, are key components of the course.

-This is a course for pupils who love to read, to explore the 'big issues' and to broaden their understanding of the world Curriculum Topics The scope of the Literature course is huge.
+This is a course for pupils who love to read, to explore the 'big issues' and to broaden their understanding of the world.

+The scope of the Literature course is huge.
 Pupils will range across prose, drama, poetry and non-fiction and study texts from different cultures and traditions.
 Many of the text types may be new to them, such as graphic novels, biographies and song lyrics, and will truly expand their understanding of literature.

 Higher level pupils will study at least 13 texts.
 Standard level will study at least nine texts.
 The works will be taken from different genres, and three (Standard level) or four (Higher level) will be read in translation.
 Text choices will vary from year to year, depending on the teacher.

+Although marking criteria and exam papers differ slightly, the method of assessment for both Higher and Standard levels is broadly the same:

+External assessment

-Assessment Although marking criteria and exam papers differ slightly, the method of assessment for both Higher and Standard levels is broadly the same: External assessment Paper 1: Guided literary analysis of one (Standard level) and two (Higher level) literary passages (35%) Paper 2: Comparative essay based on two works studied (Standard level 35% and Higher level 25%) Internal assessment Individual oral (15 minutes) of an extract of a work in the language studied and one from a work studied in translation (Standard level 30% and Higher level 20%) Higher level essay on one literary text or work studied during the course (20%) For Higher level, external assessment through written examinations and coursework accounts for 80% of the final grade; moderated internal assessment for 20%.
+Paper 1: Guided literary analysis of one (Standard level) and two (Higher level) literary passages (35%) Paper 2: Comparative essay based on two works studied (Standard level 35% and Higher level 25%)

+Individual oral (15 minutes) of an extract of a work in the language studied and one from a work studied in translation (Standard level 30% and Higher level 20%)

+Higher level essay on one literary text or work studied during the course (20%)

+For Higher level, external assessment through written examinations and coursework accounts for 80% of the final grade; moderated internal assessment for 20%.
 For Standard level, external assessment accounts for 70% of the final grade and moderated internal assessment for 30%.

-Future Pathways This is one of the most versatile of IB courses and will serve to develop skills of analysis and communication.
-Whilst this course might lead naturally to studying English/Italian Literature at university, Literature is also highly regarded by tutors considering admissions to courses as diverse as Medicine and Accounting.
+This is one of the most versatile IB courses and will serve to develop skills of analysis and communication.
+Whilst this course might lead naturally to studying Literature at university, IB Literature is also highly regarded by tutors considering admissions to courses as diverse as Medicine and Accounting.

+Former Literature students have gone on to work in the fields of investment banking, law, international politics and journalism.